-This relatively simple definition says that cell K11 must be less than on equal to K12 and cell L11 must be less than or equal to L12.
-Note, both of these constraints are not stochastic.
+This definition says that cells C16 through H16 must be equal to cells C25 through H25.
+Note, this constraint is not stochastic.
 That is, they do not require a simulation statistic to be calculated in order to be evaluated.

 RISKOptimizer Settings